FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Also, we can see that a list of endpoints is available on https://flexmeasures.readthedocs.io for each of these versions.

+.. note:: Sunset API versions are still documented there, simply select an older version.

 .. _api_auth: